|Ex-Firewatch Support Staff Technician|

-Meanwhile in UCAS, a plan was being hatched against the facility by Aztechnology to send in a group of highly skilled runners to eliminate the scientists and the prototype she had been tasked to work on.
+Meanwhile, a plan was being hatched against the facility by Aztechnology to send in a group of highly skilled runners to eliminate the scientists and the prototype she had been tasked to work on.
 Waspkeeper surrendered quickly, having little loyalty left for Ares, pleading to take her with them.
 They agreed, fighting their way out of the facility, killing the head researcher along the way.
-She watched as the place where she had spent the worst years of her life be destroyed in a pillar smoke.
+She watched the place where she had spent the worst years of her life be destroyed in a pillar of smoke and fire.
 She shuddered, beginning to cry as her nightmare finally came to an end.
 The Aztechnology Johnson praised the runner team for their accomplishments, but condemned them for wanting to keep her from harm.
 This kindness opened her eyes, lighting the spark in what she would become after joining Ex-Firewatch.

 Once she was in Seattle, she set her sights on Ares, taking up a shadow runner lifestyle, taking any bit of work that could harm Ares in any way.
 Rumors began to spread of her involvement with the Firewatch project, landing her a rather harsh nickname that she reluctantly embraced.

 Narratively Significant Qualities